georgeflanagin/anagrammatic/README.md

 Anagrammar does some pruning with its backtracking, identifying dead ends as it goes.
 Thus, no [terminal](https://en.wikipedia.org/wiki/Terminal_and_nonterminal_symbols) is evaluated more than once.
-Of course, constantly searching an ever growing pile of dead ends adds overhead.
+Of course, constantly searching an ever growing pile of dead ends adds *some* overhead.
 This is called [memoization](https://en.wikipedia.org/wiki/Memoization).

-**NB** *The explanation conflates the length of words with the value of integer to which the words are mapped.
+**NB** *The following explanation conflates the length of words with the value of integer to which the words are mapped.
 Hopefully, the explanation is still clear.*

 The most important pruning technique is this one.
 Suppose we are looking for